![]() |

 Unknown to all except the royal family at that time, Alexi was expected to die

-of haemophilia and was so close to death at one point that the Russian Imperial
+of hemophilia and was so close to death at one point that the Russian Imperial

 court had already drawn up his death certificate.
 When Alexi survived,